huichiayu/nth_mse.github.io/_sources/course_materials/MSE590400_Syllabus.md

 **Generative AI Policy**: [MSE 590400 Generative AI Policy](./MSE590400_AI_policy.md).
 Please note that given the rapid evolution of generative AI technologies, this policy may evolve over time to adapt to new developments and challenges.

-**Learning accommodations**:  If you have a university-documented learning difficulty or require other accommodations, please provide your instructor with your VISA as soon as possible and speak with them about how they can best assist you in your learning.
-If you do not have a VISA but have been documented with a learning difficulty or other problems for which you may still require an accommodation, please contact MSU’s Resource Center for People with Disabilities (355-9642) in order to acquire current documentation.

 **Confidentiality and Mandatory Reporting**: College students often experience issues that may interfere with academic success such as academic stress, sleep problems, juggling responsibilities, life events, relationship concerns, or feelings of anxiety, hopelessness, or depression.
 Our goal is to help create a safe learning environment and to support you through these situations and experiences.
-All instructors also have a mandatory reporting responsibility related to our roles as University employees.
 We hope that you feel able to share information related to your life experiences in classroom discussions, in written work, and in one-on-one meetings.
 We will seek to keep the information you share private to the greatest extent possible.
-However, under Title IX, we are required to share information regarding sexual misconduct, relationship violence, or information about criminal activity on MSU’s campus with the University including the Office of Institutional Equity (OIE).

-Students may speak to someone confidentially by contacting MSU Counseling and Psychiatric Service (CAPS) ([caps.msu.edu](https://caps.msu.edu/), 517-355-8270), MSU’s 24-hour Sexual Assault Crisis Line ([endrape.msu.edu](https://endrape.msu.edu/), 517-372-6666), or Olin Health Center ([olin.msu.edu](https://olin.msu.edu/), 517-884-6546).
+However, we will share information regarding sexual misconduct, relationship violence, or information about criminal activity on campus with the university administrations.
+Students may speak to someone confidentially by contacting NTHU Counseling and Psychiatric Service.

-**COVID-19 policy:** MSU no longer has a mask mandate in place, but any student or instructor should feel welcome to wear a mask.
-You should expect to follow MSU policies outlined on the [Together-We-Will website](https://msu.edu/together-we-will/).

-If you have to miss class due to illness or self-isolation (as per the CDC recommended guidelines), your instructor will work to provide the necessary accommodations to ensure that your performance in class is not significantly impacted.
-However, should you find that your overall success in your courses is significantly impacted by any illness, please refer to the University policy on medical leave and withdrawal.

-**If you are testing positive for COVID or have symptoms of COVID**, please isolate and do not attend class in-person. **Absences due to COVID will not count towards the allowed absences**, but you are still responsible for the content covered.
-Please **contact your section instructor** to discuss how to make up missed work and/or adjust deadlines.

 ### Instructor contact information